huming2207/on9nmea/README.md

 Dumb & tiny state machine based NMEA parser

-"[On 9](https://en.wiktionary.org/wiki/on9)" means "戆鸠" in Cantonese, means "dumb"
+"[On 9](https://en.wiktionary.org/wiki/on9)" is an informal abbreviation of "戆鸠" in Cantonese, which means "dumb"

 This library does NOT have any C standard library used.
 Only `size_t` and `uintXX_t` types used.